mayur2810/sope/sope-spark/README.md

 sope-spark
 ==========

-This module contains library functions and an internal dsl library that helps with writing **Spark SQL** ETL transformations in concise manner.
+This module contains library functions and a Scala internal dsl library that helps with writing **Spark SQL** ETL transformations in concise manner.
-It will reduce the boiler-plate code for complex transformations using core Spark-SQL API and will assist in code readability and review.
+It will reduce the boiler-plate code for complex transformations and will assist in code readability and review.

 1. Using Library functions: